swimos/swimos-docs/src/_reference/web-agents.md

 - Methods, while still being able to define arbitrarily complicated logic, are not directly invoked.
 Instead, Web agents come with **lifecycle callback** functions that are called during specified stages of a Web Agent's lifetime
 - Web Agent **instantiation** is not accomplished by invoking a constructor (at least from the programmer's perspective)

-Don't worry if these points feel restrictive through this article; much finer control becomes available once we discuss **lanes** in subsequent recipes.
+Don't worry if these points feel restrictive through this article; much finer control becomes available once we discuss [lanes]({% link _reference/lanes.md %}).

 ### Declaration

 Just like with (instantiable) `class` declarations in Java, **Agent declarations** in Swim define the behavior for **instances** of those Agents.
 Declarations alone don't actually instantiate anything.

-To declare a Web Agent, simply extend the `AbstractAgent` class from the `swim.api` module.
+To declare a Web Agent, extend the `AbstractAgent` class from the `swim.api` module:

 ```java
 // swim/basic/UnitAgent.java